2016-2017 Undergraduate & Graduate Catalog

 b. the graduate program director recommends such an exclusion; and

-c. the dean of graduate studies makes a determination that such exclusion is in the best interests of the student, degree program, and university; and
+c. the dean of the Graduate School makes a determination that such exclusion is in the best interests of the student, degree program, and university; and

 d. the course(s) being requested for exclusion were not associated with a violation of the university academic integrity policy.